-From Edinburgh Castle to Holyrood Palace you can duck into the closes, or old streets of Edinburgh.
+From Edinburgh Castle to Holyrood Palace, you can duck into the closes or old streets of Edinburgh.
 The closes were named for a memorable occupant or a trade, like Fleshmarket close (meat), to Advocates Close (lawyers).

 Don’t miss one of the most picturesque streets in Edinburgh, West Bow, just off the Royal Mile and leading down to the Grassmarket.

-The Grassmarket sits in a hollow beneath Edinburgh Castle, and was one of Edinburgh’s main markets from 1477, as well as a place of lodgings, taverns and even public executions.
+The Grassmarket sits in a hollow beneath Edinburgh Castle and was one of Edinburgh’s main markets from 1477, as well as a place of lodgings, taverns and even public executions.

 You can find the Wee Pub, touted as the smallest in Scotland, as well as a pub named after Maggie Dickson, who notoriously survived a hanging and was therefore allowed to go free, as well as the Beehive Inn with its extensive beer garden.

 St Giles Cathedral is hard to miss as you walk down the Royal Mile.